hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

 }
 ```

 For children resources that are encapsulated by a parent resource, it is also preferable to verify that removing the parent resource will not generate an error either.
-These are typically named `TestAccAws{SERVICE}{THING}_disappears_{PARENT}`, e.g. `TestAccAwsRoute53ZoneAssociation_disappears_Vpc`
+These are typically named `TestAccAws{SERVICE}{THING}_disappears_{PARENT}`, e.g., `TestAccAwsRoute53ZoneAssociation_disappears_Vpc`

 ```go
 func TestAccAwsExampleChildThing_disappears_ParentThing(t *testing.T) {